Anushk97/Blog/_posts/2024-08-19-seventh-post.md

 ### 19th Aug

+*“Don’t practice until you get it right.
+Practice until you can’t get it wrong.”*

 #### 1. Group Anagrams

 - Given an array of strings strs, group all anagrams together into sublists.
 You may return the output in any order.